How to Interpret Biblical Prophecy

 Cultural Idioms and Euphemism:

-The Bible was original written in three different languages; Hebrew, Aramaic, and Greek, all of which are quite different from English.
+The Bible was originally written in three different languages; Hebrew, Aramaic, and Greek, all of which are quite different from English.
 Translators sometimes translate passages woodenly and other times they will just put their own understanding of the meaning.
 The puns and jokes never make it in translation.
 There is no rule or reason for the choices translators make.
-Just think how hard it would be hard to translate or explain the meaning in 1000 years of “hotter than a little red wagon.”
+Just think how hard it would be to translate or explain the meaning in 1000 years of “hotter than a little red wagon.”

 Typology:

 There is an argument among scholars as to whether allegory, typology, or mystical interpretations are different from each other or the same thing with different names.
-It is really a matter of church history.
+It is a matter of church history.

 During the Dark Ages the Church of Rome abused the allegorical or mystical method to such a great extent, that when the Reformation happened, those terms were used to explain the abuses of the Roman Church.
 These improper fanciful interpretations were then tagged with the now pejorative terms of allegory or mystical.
 The Reformers now needed a term to legitimize their interpretations which they called typological to separate their ideas about the passages from those that were improper.